 © 2016 Tammy Leigh Davie.
 All rights reserved.

-Ancient peoples have been manipulating animal hides into usable leather and rawhide since time began.
-In the process of making clothes and tools they began weaving and joining leather into intricate and utilitarian patterns that were used in everyday life.
+Since the very beginning ancient people began manipulating animal hides into usable leather and rawhide.
+In the process of making clothes and tools we were weaving and joining leather into intricate and utilitarian patterns that were useful in everyday life.

-Ancient sailors, craftsmen and cowboy's have all made their mark in the braids and knots that we use today.
 Centuries of knot and braid patterns have been passed down thru the generations.
-Most of the patterns that we use today are so old that their true origin has been lost - yet are known around the world and have many different names.
+Ancient sailors, craftsmen and cowboy's have all made their mark in the braids and knots that are used today.
+Most of the patterns are so old that their true origin has been lost - yet are known around the world and have many different names.

 Follow the path of the Turk's Head Knot and you can travel back in time.
-Long before GPS and computer gadgets the Turk's Head Knot was used to mark the ships wheel for navigation.
-Named before there was political correctness to think about, the "Turks Head Knot" was named for resembling a Turkish turban.
-For the sailors that used it - the Turk's head was useful for cinching up tight and staying where he put it, perfect for marking their heading from the stars of the night before.
-When they went to port, along with the trading of goods they shared their knowledge and ways of doing things.
-In this way the amazing Turk's Head Knot circled the globe and integrated into many different cultures.
+Long before GPS, the Turk's Head Knot was used by ancient sailors to mark their ships wheel.
+Before "political correctness" the Turk's Head Knot was named for resembling a Turkish turban.
+Useful for cinching up tight and staying put the Turk's head knot circled the globe and was integrated into many different cultures.

 The magic of the Turk's Head Knot, with all of its countless variations and in perfect symmetry, the end always comes back to the beginning.